Kehilas-Zichron-Yaakov/shul-display/announcements.md

 **Parshas Bereishis**

+**Shabbos Mevorchin Hachodesh Cheshvan**
-Shabbos Mevorchin Hachodesh Cheshvan.
-Molad is Wednesday, at 12:11pm and 12 Chalakim, Rosh Chodesh is Wednesday/Thursday
+ Molad is Wednesday, at 12:11pm and
+12 Chalakim, Rosh Chodesh is Wednesday/Thursday

 The Board would like to thank everyone who donated and helped over the last few